Close

 Tourist and Visitor Visas

-Short-term Visit Visa accommodates leisure travelers for up to 30 days, with possible extensions.
+The Short-term Visit Visa accommodates leisure travelers for stays of up to 30 days, with possible extensions.
+Singapore visas can be issued as single or multiple entry, and are normally valid for 65 days from the date of visa issuance.
+Business Visa is for individuals attending business negotiations, discussions, conferences, seminars, while Social Visa is for individuals travelling to Singapore for a holiday or private visit.
 Multiple Journey Visa suits frequent visitors, offering 2-year validity with multiple entries up to 30 days per visit.

 Business and Professional Visas

-• Business Visa: Covers meetings, conferences, and trade activities (14-30 days)
+• Business Visa: Covers meetings, conferences, and trade activities for short-term stays of 14-30 days

-• Multiple Entry Business Visa: For regular business travelers (1-2 years validity)
+• Multiple Entry Business Visa: For regular business travelers with 1-2 years validity

 • Professional Visit Pass: Extended business engagements requiring longer stays